RolandChristensen/developer-journal/_drafts/github-projects.md

 2. Click the **Settings** (Gear Icon)
 3. Add a description in the **Short Description** field
 4. Add a README

+# Adding Metadata to Your Items
+* You can add custom fields (Metadata) to items such as:
+    * Date fields
+    * Number fields
+    * Select fields
+    * Text fields
+    * Iteration field
+* Automations to do things on field changes, via the API, or using GitHub Actions
+* Tasklists allow you to create issue hierarchies, sub-tasks, and relations between issues.
+* Create *views* to query project and save for future use.

 # Adding Draft Issues to your project
 1. In the **Backlog** click the **+ Add item** button